cklim83/launch_school/notes/04_ls170_171/13_http.md

 - A **request line** containing the **method**, **path** and **protocol version**
   - The **method** indicates the type of action to be performed for the request. `GET` and `POST` are the most common methods.
-  - The **path** indicates the location of the resource on the server.
+  - The **path** identifies the resource.
+Note: It is more accurate to say "a path identifies the resource" rather than a "path shows the location of a resource".
+This is because modern webpages are often dynamically created meaning the page is created and not stored on the server.
+We should also avoid saying the server searches for the resource using the path because these dynamic pages are created on demand and can't be searched for.
-  - The **version** indicates the version of HTTP being used
+  - The **version** indicates the version of HTTP used by client
   ```plaintext
   GET / HTTP/1.1
   ```
 - A **set of headers** (name-value pairs) to give the server more information about the client and the resource being requested.
+Header fields are **optional except for `Host`**, which is mandatory as of HTTP/1.1.
 Common request headers
 include:
   | Field Name | Description | Example |
   |---|---|---|